Daivy03/autoCompleteTest-rfipcto/README.md

 <!-- GETTING STARTED -->
 ## About project & Use

 This simple script complete rfi tests.
-Just install the script or copy and paste the code in your browser console

 ### Prerequisites

 * Tampermonkey: Get it on <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo">Chrome Web Store</a>
 * This script 🙃

-## Installing
+## Installing ⚠️
 * Download the ```AutoCompleteTest for rfipcto.js``` from this repo
 * Just click <b><a href="https://github.com/Daivy03/autoCompleteTest-rfipcto/raw/main/AutoCompleteTest%20for%20rfipcto.user.js">HERE</a></b> to install automatically on Tampermonkey
+### Usage ⚠️
+Just install the script or copy and paste the code in your browser console

 <!-- CONTRIBUTING -->
 ## Contributing